wpeverest/user-registration/readme.txt

 * [Extras](https://wpeverest.com/wordpress-plugins/user-registration/extras/?utm_source=wporg&utm_medium=link&utm_campaign=ur-upgrade-to-pro) - Combines a bunch of smaller features like analytics, popup forms, domain whitelist, auto password generation, and more.

+* [Import Users](https://wpeverest.com/wordpress-plugins/user-registration/import-users/?utm_source=wporg&utm_medium=link&utm_campaign=ur-upgrade-to-pro) - You can easily import users on your WordPress site.
+Just select the form to which you want to import the user, choose a user data file in CSV format, map the fields, and import.

+* [Zapier](https://wpeverest.com/wordpress-plugins/user-registration/zapier/?utm_source=wporg&utm_medium=link&utm_campaign=ur-upgrade-to-pro) - Connect your user registration forms with Zapier to over 1500 web applications and pass form data.
+So, you can save your time by quickly automating your work.

+* [Email Templates](https://wpeverest.com/wordpress-plugins/user-registration/email-templates/?utm_source=wporg&utm_medium=link&utm_campaign=ur-upgrade-to-pro) - Allows you to choose an email template or create a custom email template.
+It offers an easy-to-use customizer for you to change the look and feel of your User Registration emails.

 == Installation ==